openmultiplayer/web/frontend/docs/scripting/functions/NPC_GetSurfingOffset.md

 - [NPC_GetSurfingVehicle](NPC_GetSurfingVehicle): Gets the vehicle an NPC is surfing on
 - [NPC_GetSurfingPlayerObject](NPC_GetSurfingPlayerObject): Gets the player object an NPC is surfing on
 - [NPC_ResetSurfingData](NPC_ResetSurfingData): Resets all surfing data for an NPC

+## Related Callbacks

+*No specific callbacks are triggered by this function.*